 Where Did the Civil Flag of Peace Originate From?

-The story goes that the Civil Flag of Peace was first used at the turn of the 19th century in 1799 and 1800 by merchants and citizens to stand for the authority of the Constitution, common law, and peace.
+The story goes that the Civil peacetime flag was first used at the turn of the 19th century in 1799 and 1800 by merchants and citizens to stand for the authority of the Constitution, common law, and peace.
 The flag was initially intended to be used by customs vessels, which were built to enforce tariff laws.
 It was designed by Oliver Walcott, who replaced Alexander Hamilton as Secretary of the Treasury.
 The vertical stripes of the flag were chosen to differentiate the new flag from the U.S. Flag, representing civilian authority under the Treasury rather than military authority.

 Custom houses and merchants both began to use the flag, and other civilians who could afford them started to use the flags too.
 In 1874, all custom houses were required to fly the flag.
 In 1913, the Civil Flag was adapted by the Coast Guard, after it absorbed the Revenue Cutter services.
 The new design featured the Coast Guard insignia and lost its meaning of civilian authority.
 By 1951, the use of the flag had been phased out.